With the EU’s privacy data regulation the GDPR now part of the regulatory landscape, we’re often asked about how our quiz maker cookies and tracking.

 - We are anonymizing all IP addresses and are not storing any personal data.

 - The data is hosted on our own servers in a secure German data center in Frankfurt/Main.

 We hope that’s helpful – just drop us a line if we can answer any other questions about cookies or tracking (at firstname.lastname@example.org or through our support chat inside Riddle’s quiz maker).

-Riddle is already used by top publishers worldwide like the BBC and the NFL – all passionate about protecting their audience’s privacy.
+Riddle is already used by top publishers worldwide like the BBC – all passionate about protecting their audience’s privacy.